Deron Miller: Other projects

 In an interview in August 2015, Miller revealed that he was working on a pilot for a new show called The Chuck Draper Show with Funny or Die producer Matt Sweeney.
 He added that he would be playing the eponymous character Chuck Draper and that former CKY crew member Chris Raab was in line to play Draper's roommate.
 Speaking about the tone of the show, which he claimed was inspired by the work of Howard Stern and Christopher Guest, Miller described it as "very offensive" and "hilarious", joking that he wanted people "to be very angry with [him] after seeing it".

 Equipment

 Speaking in an interview with Guitar.com in 2002, Miller noted that he played Parker Guitars, including the NiteFly M, P38 and P40 models, with d'Addario strings and the Marshall JCM2000 amplifier.
 He signed a deal with Jackson Guitars in 2011, then later with Esoterik Guitars in 2014.

-Speaking about Esoterik in a post on his Facebook page, Miller claimed that in 30 years of playing the instrument, he had "never played anything nicer" than their models.
+Personal life

+Miller has been married to actress Felissa Rose since 2004.
+They have three children.